 - People watch along Kentucky Avenue while dining at Fresco’s Bakery & Bistro, Harry’s Seafood Bar & Grill, Palace Pizza or The Chop Shop.

-- Check out the local brews at Brew Hub, Lakeland Brewing Company and Red Door Wine Market.
+- Check out the craft beer breweries: Brew Hub, Lakeland Brewing Company and Red Door Wine Market.

 - Go on a wildlife safari by vehicle or camelback at Safari Wilderness.